Human rights defender?

 You should also take note of the countries in which the VPN provider does business.
 The provider will be subject to the laws in those countries, which may include both legal requests for your information from that government, and other countries with whom it has a legal assistance treaty.
 In some cases, the laws will allow for requests without notice to you or an opportunity to contest the request.

-Most commercial VPNs will require you to pay using a credit card, which includes information about you that you may not want to divulge to your VPN provider.
+Most commercial VPNs will require you to pay using a credit card, which includes information about you that you may not want to disclose to your VPN provider.
 If you would like to keep your credit card number from your commercial VPN provider, you may wish to use a VPN provider that accepts Bitcoin, or use temporary or disposable credit card numbers.
 Also, please note that the VPN provider may still collect your IP address when you use their service, which can be used to identify you, even if you use an alternative payment method.
 If you would like to hide your IP address from your VPN provider, you may wish to use Tor when connecting to your VPN.Last reviewed:2016-06-09